 While you cannot receive the welcome bonus more than once per product, you can earn the welcome bonus on each card within the Delta family, which includes seven separate products including business cards.
-For example, if you currently hold the Gold Delta SkyMiles® Credit Card, or have held it in the past, you cannot receive the welcome bonus on the card again.
-But, that doesn’t stop you from applying for the Platinum Delta SkyMiles® Credit Card and receiving the welcome bonus, as it's considered a separate product.
+For example, if you currently hold the Gold Delta SkyMiles® Credit Card from American Express, or have held it in the past, you cannot receive the welcome bonus on the card again.
+But, that doesn’t stop you from applying for the Platinum Delta SkyMiles® Credit Card from American Express and receiving the welcome bonus, as it's considered a separate product.

 - Gold Delta SkyMiles® Credit Card from American Express – Limited Time Offer: Earn 60,000 Bonus Miles (Terms Apply)

 - Gold Delta SkyMiles® Business Credit Card from American Express – 60,000 bonus miles (Terms Apply)

 - Blue Delta SkyMiles® Credit Card from American Express – Earn 10,000 bonus miles (Terms Apply)